What is Homestead Exemption?

 Can I get Homestead Exemption on a mobile home?Yes you may if you own the land and the mobile home.
 When applying, you must provide the title or registration to the mobile home and other required documentation (see "Required Documentation").

 How long do exemptions continue?Your exemptions may be automatically renewed each year, in January, as long as title does not change on the property and your residency status remains the same.

 Florida Law requires filing a new application when any title change is made.

 You are required to inform the Property Appraiser's Office of any change in ownership or use of the property.
 Failure to report a change in ownership or use of the property may result in a denial of any exemptions and/or a lien on the property.

 Does my exemption follow me to my new home?No. If you move after January 1st, the exemption will continue for the remainder of the year on the property where you initially filed for exemption.

 You must file a new application by March 2nd when you purchase a new residence, the exemption does not transfer with you.

 What will cause me to lose my Homestead?

-- If the ownership of your homestead property changes, in any manner, you must re-apply for homestead exemption.
+- If the ownership of your homestead property changes in any way, you must re-apply for homestead exemption.
 Ownership changes are transfers such as but not limited to:

 - Preparing and/or recording a deed adding a name to the property